M2-branes, Higher Form Symmetries and 1-Gerbes: Conclusions

 \section{Conclusions}

 In this paper we study the interplay between higher-form symmetries, anomaly cancellation, gerbe structures and flux quantization conditions for the bosonic M2-brane.

 We have shown that a consistent implementation of higher form symmetries (HFS) for the Polyakov action, once the global symmetry is gauged, requires the introduction of higher-degree background fields coupled through a BF-type term.
-In the presence of these backgrounds, the partition function develops a mixed t' Hooft anomaly; its cancellation requires the addition of an inflow term on a four-manifold bounding the worldvolume.
+The theory has a mixed t' Hooft anomaly; its cancellation requires the addition of an inflow term on a four-manifold bounding the worldvolume.
 Within this framework, we constructed the topological operators associated with the HFS and computed their operator algebra.
 In particular, the global structure of the M2-brane theory given by gerbe structures are naturally characterized by Wilson surface operators capturing the global holonomy of the membrane.